Causes of the American Civil War

 The Union (United States) had been compared to a compact or agreement between the states as referenced in the Declaration of Independence, and the Federal government had been stated as having limited powers with the states as referenced in the 10th Amendment to the U.S. Constitution.

 Furthermore, what are the roles and responsibilities of the three branches of government and what is the purpose of Separation of Powers?
 When the Executive Branch obstructs the Judiciary, or Judicial Branch, it also denies the Supreme Court's existence, essence, and purpose.
 We then become a lawless nation.
 Secession, like divorce, was denied the most basic and fundamental right to the nation's legal system and process.
 So, what caused the Civil War?
 Secession was therefore the principal or main cause of the Civil War.
-(See also: President Abraham Lincoln and the Chief Justice and President Abraham Lincoln and Ex Parte Milligan.)
+See also: Causes of the Civil War, Slavery, South and States' Rights, Constitution, Supreme Court, and Southern Secession.

 The day after the firing on Fort Sumter, the United States Secretary of War, Edwin Stanton, directed that all United States Military Academy (West Point) cadets must take a "new oath of allegiance."
 Previously, each cadet had taken an "oath of allegiance to his respective State."
 Now, they were required to "swear feilty** to the United States paramount to any other state, county or political entity."
 While the cadets were in full uniform, the new oath was administered in the chapel in the presence of the Academy staff.